 Until now, the extent of the problem was not widely known, and work to combat it was small-scale and ineffective.
 By sharing ideas and expertise between these various groups, Amazon Aid hopes to create sustainable solutions that can serve as a model for other areas and issues as well.
 The current focus is on measuring the impact of mercury and developing strategies for mitigating its effects, as well as supporting the Peruvian government to enforce international safety and environmental standards.

-We’re excited to see real action being taken to stop the harmful effects of illegal gold mining in the Amazon rainforest.
+We’re excited to see real action being taken to stop the harmful effects of illicit and unregulated gold mining in the Amazon rainforest.
 Stay tuned for more updates!